bvn13/kb-layout-caps-led/README.md

 ## Installation

+### Change the path to your project into

+1. daemons/gnome-kb-layout-watcher.service
+2. daemons/kb-layout-signal-watcher.service

 There are two systemd daemons: one is running from user, the other one as root.

 ### User's daemon is aimed to determine the current keyboard layout and tell it to root's daemon